Coronavirus: the latest information including visitor restrictions & symptom screening >>

 Through a donation from the RX Abuse Leadership Initiative, we recently received 30,000 opioid denaturing packets, which we’re now distributing to patients and community members.
-Half of the packets are being provided to certain patients, while the other half are being distributed free-of-charge to the general public through the outpatient pharmacy at Edward Hospital or the Walgreens at Elmhurst Hospital.
+Half of the packets are being provided to certain patients, while the other half are being distributed free-of-charge to the general public through the outpatient pharmacy at Edward Hospital.

 Another way we’re making it easier to safely dispose of opioids is through our Medication Take-Back program.
 Community members can drop off unused, unwanted or expired controlled medications in one of our secure medication disposal bins at Edward or Elmhurst Hospital at any time.
 In 2019, we collected over 530 pounds of discarded medications across both hospitals.

 Opioid withdrawal symptoms are so intense that it can be difficult for someone to even get started on the road to addiction recovery.
 For people facing opioid use disorder, we offer a Medication-Assisted Therapy (MAT) Clinic.
 Our MAT Clinic provides medication that suppresses withdrawal symptoms and stifles cravings for the drug, while therapy is used to address the underlying trigger for the drug use.
 This approach has been successful in helping people get their lives back from opioids.